 If you would like to come visit we require an appointment be made at least 24 hours in advance of your arrival.
 We only have appointments available in the afternoon.

 Walk-ins are not allowed.

 Most professional blacksmiths forging hammers require finishing to make it fit your hand and your work.
 Sharp edges will need to be radius'd.
 This is called "Dressing" the custom forged hammers.

 Furthermore many European blacksmiths would find it insulting for a hammer manufacturer to assume they know what the best radius is for the master blacksmith.
 For more info on this subject and to learn about specialty hammer types, please read the book by Mark Aspery, Skills of a Blacksmith, Volume 1, Chapter 3.

-Multi-purpose forging hammers which are designed specifically for forging
+Multi-purpose forging hammer which is designed specifically for forging with blacksmith's coal.

 These blacksmithing hammers are not meant for use in driving punches or chisels

 Always take special care of your anvil and forging hammer when working with tools steels and alloys.